Catalog: DESE

 This opportunity provides

->state-wide events with John Antonetti,
+>state-wide event with national expert John Antonetti,

->a copy John's book 17,000 Classroom Visits Can't Be Wrong,
+>a copy of John's book 17,000 Classroom Visits Can't Be Wrong,

 >consultant support,